 The Rail Council addresses all policy, regulatory, safety, operations, and investment issues States use to develop an efficient national freight and passenger rail system.

 Council members include all 52 AASHTO participating transportation departments.
 If you are a new member of the Council, please refer to this Reference Guide for more information about the committee.

 For more information on AASHTO passenger rail or freight activities, please contact Shayne Gill at 202-624-3630.

-AASHTO Freight Rail Study Support Services, 2nd edition, is now available.
+AASHTO Freight Rail Study Support Services, 2nd edition, available.

 The report examines changes to the economy and rail industry since the release of the 2002 Freight Bottom Line Report.
 It focuses on the industries most impacted by publicly funded improvements to rail infrastructure, as well as the appropriateness of public/private partnerships to advance nationally significant rail network projects.

 The report is available here.